Introducing micropython-wolfssl

 Users can now combine the ease of development and rich high-level abstractions provided by the MicroPython ecosystem with the rock-solid performance and security of wolfSSL.

 You can find micropython-wolfssl in wolfSSL’s open source projects repository and follow the documentation to get started.
-Please contact us at facts@wolfssl.com with any questions, comments or suggestions.
+If you have any questions or run into any issues, contact us at facts@wolfssl.com, or call us at +1 425 245 8247.

 wolfSSL now available in Espressif Component Registry